 Alderley Park, Cheshire

-Gentronix is located at Alderley Park in the north-west UK.
-We are committed to helping our clients develop safer chemicals and medicines, using innovative screening platforms as well as regulatory tests to detect hazard, to understand mode-of-action, and help manage risk.
+Gentronix is a specialist CRO, located at Alderley Park in the north-west UK.
+We are committed to helping our clients develop safer chemicals and medicines, using innovative screening platforms as well as GLP regulatory tests to detect hazard, to understand mode-of-action, and help manage risk.

-Comprising of >30 toxicologists with a range of experiences from within the pharmaceutical, agrochemical and CRO industries, our team has extensive expertise in the fields of genetic, skin and ocular toxicology.
-Our ambition is to become the leading provider of predictive and preclinical toxicology products and services across a variety of industries.
+Comprising of >35 toxicologists with a range of experiences from within the pharmaceutical, agrochemical and CRO industries, our team has extensive expertise in the fields of genetic and skin toxicology.
+We are committed to offering our employees the opportunity to train and develop within our organisation.

 - 25 days annual leave plus bank holidays